15Points/zweitversuch/docs/value-proposition.md

 {: .label .label-green }
     **Collaboration Made Easy:** Whether it's a personal project, team work, or family tasks, our collaboration features allow you to share tasks and work together seamlessly.

     **Cross-Platform Access:** Access your to-do list from anywhere, at any time, on any device.
 Our web-based platform ensures you're always connected to your tasks, whether you're at your desk or on the go.
+This is realized through user accounts that securely store data and ensure that users can access their tasks from anywhere.

     **Data Security:** Your data is precious.
 We prioritize your privacy and security, ensuring your tasks and personal information are kept safe and confidential.
 Therefore, naturally no data will be sold to or shared with third parties!